Back to all guides

 The test passes when the fabric lifts with one finger, the page does not pull, and the closed journal does not show a raised lump.

 Close the journal or press the page lightly.
-If it bulges, remove one layer or one insert.
+If it bulges, remove thick trim, excess under-layer, or heavy fabric.

 Use a fabric flip You want a soft cover over a short hidden writing field.
 The fabric acts like a curtain, not a pocket.